La Halle aux Grains, elegant gastronomy by Michel and Sébastien Bras at the Bourse de Commerce

 Based on the idea of a citrus tartlet with candied Buddha hand, mandarin & white pomelo, orange/yuzu sorbet & sunflower sprouts (17€)

-From our visit to Halle aux Grains, we'll long have fond memories of this mushroom pie, so elegant that we found it hard to get used to the idea that we'd have to cut it up; a feeling of remorse quickly forgotten by the tasting and the pleasure experienced.
-The monkfish and its deep black olive veil, one of Les Bras' signature dishes, will also stay with us, as will this astonishing dessert, the ultimate cereal combination, composed of kasha, roasted buckwheat, chickpea meringue, chicory, pea shoots and coco-rice milk (16€).
+From our visit to Halle aux Grains, we'll long have fond memories of this mushroom pie, so elegant that it was hard to get used to the idea of having to cut it up; a feeling of remorse quickly forgotten by the tasting and the pleasure experienced.
+The monkfish and its deep black olive veil, one of Les Bras' signature dishes, will also stay with us, as will this astonishing dessert, the ultimate cereal combination, made with kasha, roasted buckwheat, chickpea meringue, chicory, pea shoots and coconut-rice milk (16€).

 La Halle aux GrainsLa Halle aux GrainsLa Halle aux GrainsLa Halle aux Grains